Dan Howdle December 2nd, 2024

 The Discovery+ app is how you directly sign up to TNT Sports with the company that now owns it.
 But, you'll get all the Discovery channels along with it, and access to a lot of exclusive Discovery content.
 Hence, it's the most expensive way to do it, but for many – since you can watch it on practically any device – by far the most convenient.

 This will be asking a lot for many, not least because most people will already have a broadband provider, and many of them will not be in a position to switch.
-But also because BT Broadband and TV bundles are expensive in our opinion, and come with somewhat unreasonable 24-month contract lengths.
+But also because BT/EE Broadband and TV bundles are expensive in our opinion, and come with somewhat unreasonable 24-month contract lengths.

 Similarly to BT, you can't get a Virgin TV deal on its own – you have to have Virgin Media Broadband too.
 This is thanks to the way Virgin Media delivers digital services into your home, via high-capacity coaxial cables.
 Its TV box won't work without the cable, which must also have an active Virgin Media internet connection.